 Students seeking admission to this program must arrange an appointment with the Program Director prior to submitting an application.
 Once initial advisement is completed, students should make application to the program by April for the Fall class.
-There is only one entering class each year.
+There is only one entering class each year in the Fall semester.
 Applicants must be accepted prior to enrollment in professional courses.
 Students applying must submit applications to the Admissions and Academic Standards Committee in the College through the Program Director, three letters of recommendation from previous instructors, and transcripts of all college work completed (with evaluations from the University Registrar).
-In addition, they should have met all ASSET requirements and have GPA's of 2.50 or better on a 4.00 scale in mathematics, biology, chemistry, and physics.
+In addition, they must have met all ASSET requirements and have GPA's of 2.50 or better on a 4.00 scale in mathematics, biology, chemistry, and physics.
+Applicants are required to take the HOBET (Health Occupations Basic Entrance Test) examination.